lipemorais/code-challenge-ca/README.md

 - Explicit is better than implicit.
 - I'm using [Black](https://black.readthedocs.io/en/stable/) for code formatting.
 - Python 3.9.2 is been used for this code, the latest available at the moment.
+- I chose to go with Django and Django rest framework since it provided out box most of the feature that I needed to deliver it on time

 ## Folder structure
 the main folders are core(django project) and the_eye(django app).